What is data enrichment?

 Is data enrichment compliant with GDPR regulations?

 Compliance depends on the provider.
 Choose platforms that offer opt-out management, consent tracking, and data processing agreements that meet GDPR requirements.
-The provider should also document how they source and verify data.
+The provider should document how they source and verify data.
+ZoomInfo holds ISO 27001, ISO 27701, SOC 2 Type II, and TRUSTe GDPR/CCPA certifications, making it one of the few enrichment providers with enterprise-grade compliance documentation built into the platform.

 What data sources do enrichment platforms typically use?